Dom-888/Second-Milestone-Project/README.md

     - _Corners Buttons_: The buttons at the top corners of the page have a more subtle animation than the others to not distract the player, but are consistent with the style of other buttons.
     - _On-Screen Keyboard_: Designed to look like an android keyboard with the dark theme.

-3. **Colours**
+3. **Colors**
 The site uses light, pastel colors with good contrast between them.
-    - _Sky blue (#81DAFC)_: Used as default button color, it was chosen because it is a more pastel version of the bootstrap primary button.
+    - _Sky Blue (#81DAFC)_: Used as default button color, it was chosen because it is a more pastel version of the bootstrap primary button.
 The same color is used as fallback for the background.
-    - _Bright orange (#D35400)_: Used to highlight the buttons when the user hovers them with the mouse, it creates a nice contrast with the idles buttons.
+    - _Bright Orange (#D35400)_: Used to highlight the buttons when the user hovers them with the mouse, it creates a nice contrast with the idles buttons.
-    - _Yellow paper (#FDF6E3 to #FDELAB)_: are used to create the effect of old paper and give the feeling of the paper-and-pencil game.
+    - _Paper-like Yellow (#FDF6E3 to #FDELAB)_: are used to create the effect of old paper and give the feeling of the paper-and-pencil game.

 4. **Images**
 The images used on the site were chosen with the goal of creating a light and cartoonesque atmosphere.